mmcdermott/MEDS_Tabular_AutoML/README.md

 script is a functional test that is also run with `pytest` to verify the correctness of the algorithm.

-For an end to end example over MIMIC-IV, see the [companion repository](https://github.com/mmcdermott/MEDS_TAB_MIMIC_IV)
+For an end to end example over MIMIC-IV, see the [companion repository](https://github.com/mmcdermott/MEDS_TAB_MIMIC_IV) For an end to end example over Philips eICU, see the [eICU companion repository](https://github.com/mmcdermott/MEDS_TAB_EICU).

 ### Core CLI Scripts Overview